-A Romanian, eager to offer his fiancée a Louis Vuitton case at 3,750 euros, entered the shop of the Pavilions of Monte Carlo.
+A Romanian, eager to offer his fiancée a Louis Vuitton case at 3,750 euros, entered a shop in Monte Carlo.
 As the small case was too expensive, he took it and hid it under his jacket while his partner chatted with the saleswoman.
 When they left, no alarm was triggered.
 But the cameras recorded the event.
 This incredible theft was addressed at the hearing of the correctional court.
 With the respective reports and the registration of their Audi car, the criminals were intercepted on 17 January, around 8:30 pm, on the Avenue de la Madone.
 During the search of the vehicle, the police discovered a number of luxury goods: laptops, glasses, handbags, jackets, wallets, belts … partly stolen, according to evidence, in the shops of Nice, Marseille, Rome.
 Plus an electronic box to neutralise security measures.
-Methodically, Judge Jerome Fougeras-Lavergnolle obtained the complete confession.
+Methodically, Judge Jerome Fougeras-Lavergnolle obtained the complete confession, according to Monaco-Matin.

 “Yes, I stole the briefcase,” acknowledged the 43-year-old unemployed suspect.
 “But it was not premeditated.
 First I wanted to show the store to my partner and offer her the case because she likes this brand very much.
 Then, since I didn’t have the money, I hid it under my coat.
 At the moment of leaving, I activated the box, which I bought for 150 euros on the Internet …”

 The Judge first inquired about the true destination of the precious object.
 “To resell for 1,500 euros,” responds this native of Timisoara.
 “I’ve always stolen with the intention of reselling!”